 Before beginning to work with a skew chisel, spend a little time learning about how to present the tool to the wood safely.
 Since most dig-ins occur when the toe contacts the wood too aggressively, in most cases, you'll want to position the skew chisel so that the toe is not in contact with the wood.

 To do so, you'll be using the center portion of the skew chisel down to the heel.
-Assuming you're a right-handed turner, with your right hand on the handle and left hand against the rest, position your rear hand farther to the right than your fore hand.
+Assuming you're a right-handed turner, place your right hand on the handle and left hand against the rest, position your rear hand farther to the right than your forehand.
 This will actually shorten the length of edge that can be presented to the rounded spindle.

 Once you have mastered smoothing, the next step toward mastering the skew chisel is to learn how to make long tapers.
 The action is the same as smoothing, but you will likely employ the heel of the edge a bit more by altering the angle of the chisel's presentation to the spindle.
 Most tapers should be created by first using a parting tool to cut a groove in the spindle, and then working the taper down progressively to the groove.
 The skew chisel should simply feather the stock in thin strips until the desired shape is obtained.